StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 This is a breaking change from previous versions of StatisticalRethinking.jl.

-The huge progress made by the Turing.jl team over the last 2 years, the availability of Julia `projects` in addition to Julia `packages` and the novel approach to notebooks in Pluto.jl and the work by [Karajan](https://github.com/karajan9/statisticalrethinking) were a few of the ideas that triggered exploring a new setup for the StatisticalRethinkingJulia.
+The huge progress made by the Turing.jl team over the last 2 years, the availability of Julia `projects` in addition to Julia `packages`, the novel approach to notebooks in Pluto.jl and the work by [Karajan](https://github.com/karajan9/statisticalrethinking) were a few of the ideas that triggered exploring a new setup for StatisticalRethinkingJulia.

 ## Purpose of this package